Select Home Warranty Reviews 2026: Is It Worth It?

 Customer reviews consistently highlight delays at the approval stage.
 Factors that can stall or derail a claim:

-• Items flagged as having pre-existing conditions (which SHW does not cover)
+• Items flagged as having pre-existing conditions (not covered under any Select plan)

-• Claims on items that fall outside the narrow coverage definitions in the plan agreement
+• Claims falling outside the narrow coverage definitions in the plan agreement

 Pincher's Pro Tip

-Document everything before filing a claim — take photos, note the appliance's age, and keep any recent service records.
-This documentation can make the difference between a quick approval and a denied claim.
+Document everything before filing a claim.
+Take photos, note the appliance's age, and keep any recent service records.
+Multi-year maintenance documentation can make the difference between a full approval and a $150 cash payout.

 Compare Home Warranty Options in Ohio